 Many students from outside of Toronto have been able to stay with friends or relatives.
 We will try to assist in arranging for billeted or paying accommodation for those not able to find a place.
 The Program requests that students do all they can to keep costs low, assisting if at all possible in arranging reasonable transportation and accommodations.
 In some years, depending on funding and placement locations, students may be asked to contribute to placement costs outside of Toronto.

 Application Information and Deadline

 The Program is like nothing else in the conventional law school curriculum.
 It is both very exciting and very challenging.
-We encourage you to contact students (link to the Past Placements page) who have recently graduated from the Program, or Professor Boisselle to determine if it is a good fit for you.
+We encourage you to contact Professor Amar Bhatia to determine if it is a good fit for you.

-Application information is available for both Osgoode students and for external applicants.
+Application information is available for both Osgoode students (through MyOsgoode) and for external applicants.
 The deadline for external applicants is the first Wednesday of April, for the program starting the following January.